 Follow, share, email.
 I'd love to hear from you!

-Since then my work has appeared in over 50 journals in the past year, including Nimrod International Journal of Poetry and Prose, the Penn Review, Mississippi Review, Gravel, Yemassee Journal, Into the Void Review and American Journal of Poetry, in several anthologies including WA129--the Washington State Poet Laureate's anthology and the Winston-Salem Writer's Flying South, in a political pamphlet/chapbook of my election poems entitled Body Politic published by Mount Analogue Press and on a Seattle bus as part of the Poetry on Buses contest, and the Seattle Poetic Grid.
+Since then my work has appeared in over 50 journals, including Nimrod International Journal of Poetry and Prose, Penn Review, Mississippi Review, Gravel, Yemassee Journal, Into the Void Review and American Journal of Poetry, in several anthologies including WA129--the Washington State Poet Laureate's anthology and the Winston-Salem Writer's Flying South, in a political pamphlet/chapbook of my election poems entitled Body Politic published by Mount Analogue Press and on a Seattle bus as part of the Poetry on Buses contest, and the Seattle Poetic Grid.

 Thank you for reading and sharing in my writing.